top of page

 & South Jackson Street

-Kansas-born swing trumpeter Leon Vaughn (1915-2001), recalled “running on the Great Northern Empire Builder from Chicago to Tacoma.
-We’d catch the train in Minneapolis, go to Chicago, then come back and ‘walk across the country.
+Kansas-born swing trumpeter Leon Vaughn (1915-2001) recalled “running on the Great Northern Empire Builder from Chicago.
+We’d catch the train in Minneapolis, go to Chicago, then come back and ‘walk across the country.’
 We were waiters.”

-One night, Vaughn dropped in at the Porters and Waiters Club and sat in.
-Impressed by how much other work he could get in Seattle as a musician – not to mention that roses were blooming in December – Vaughn decided to relocate to the Emerald City.
+One night, Vaughn dropped in at the Colored Porters, Waiters and Cooks Club and sat in.
+Impressed by how much other work he could get in Seattle as a musician — not to mention that roses were blooming in December — Vaughn decided to relocate to the Emerald City.

-Today, King Street Station is home to the Seattle Office of Arts and Culture, which funds arts projects, but it once was a major gateway to the Jackson Street Jazz District.
+Today, King Street Station is home to the Seattle Office of Arts and Culture, ARTS at King Street Station and several other arts organizations, but it once was a major gateway to the Jackson Street jazz district.

 King street station today.png